im-open/transition-jira-issues/README.md

 ## Updating Fields

 They are two different ways to update fields.
-Passing a `overwrite-fields` input or an `update-operations` input.
-You may not specify the same field name in both the `overwrite-fields` and `update-operations` inputs.
+Passing a `overwrite-fields` input or an `process-operations` input.
+You may not specify the same field name in both the `overwrite-fields` and `process-operations` inputs.

-If you are unsure what field names to use, invoke the [Get Issue Meta Data API Endpoint](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issues/#api-rest-api-3-issue-createmeta-get) to get a list of fields on that issue type.
+If you are unsure what field names to use, run the [Get-Jira-Issue](../main/Get-Jira-Issue.ps1) script locally from your machine using your ExtendHealth username and password.

 > See [Atlassian Edit Issues Example](https://developer.atlassian.com/server/jira/platform/jira-rest-api-example-edit-issues-6291632/) for additional help